cspotcode/npm-pwsh/README.md

 If you just want to use `pwsh` for your npm scripts, add us as a devDependency:

 ```
-npm install --save-dev get-powershell
+npm install --save-dev pwsh
 ```

 If you want `pwsh` to be globally available as an interactive shell:

 ```
-npm install --global get-powershell
+npm install --global pwsh
 ```

-All installations are shared, so you can depend on "get-powershell" in many projects without downloading multiple copies of `pwsh`.
+All installations are shared, so you can depend on "pwsh" in many projects without downloading multiple copies of `pwsh`.
 See the FAQ for details.

 ## Example